tomogorman/NormalScoresConfidenceIntervals/README.md

 The confidence interval method is described in

-O'Gorman, T. W. (2022) A Method to Reduce the Width of Confidence Intervals while Maintaining Their Coverage Probability.
+O'Gorman, T. W. (2020) A Method to Reduce the Width of Confidence Intervals
+by Using a Normal Scores Transformation.
 (Submitted for publication.)

 The GNS test is described in